 Price is the one area where shared hosting has an obvious advantage over managed hosting.
-You can get shared hosting for about $100 a year.
-StudioPress sites starts at about $24-27 a month and roughly $297 when billed annually.
+Whereas you can get shared hosting for ~$100 a year, StudioPress hosting starts at ~$24-27 a month, or $297 when billed annually.

 (Here’s a screenshot of the yearly checkout price)

-Now why don’t we end the review here and have everyone sign up for a shared host instead?
+Now, why don’t we end the review here and have everyone sign up for a shared host instead?
 Because you know as well as I do, there’s a big difference between price and value.
-StudioPress Sites is at market price for managed hosting, but it’s value is sky high (more on that later).
+StudioPress Sites is at market price for managed hosting, but its value is sky high (more on that down below).

-Two direct competitors, WPEngine and Bluehost also offer managed hosting options, and their prices for those services are:
+Two direct competitors, WPEngine and Bluehost also offer managed hosting options, and their prices for those services are as follows:

 WPEngine: $290 for 12 months